stanroy/todolist-compose/README.md

 ## Usage example

-Launching the app gives you empty list that will contain the tasks you add.
-To add a task, click on a floating button in the right corner.
-You will be presented with a new screen.
-You have to fill in the title, description is optional (you're informed about that when trying to save the task).
-After saving your new task, it will appear in the task list.
-From there you have multiple options.
-You can:
+When you launch the app, you'll see an empty list where you can add your tasks.
+To add a task, simply click on the floating button in the bottom right corner.
+This will take you to a new screen where you can enter the task title.
+If you like, you can also add a description, but this is optional.
+Once you've entered the task details, save it and it will appear in the task list.

+From the task list, you can perform several actions:

-- mark task as finished, clicking on a empty checkbox (or mark as unfinished clicking on it again)
+- To mark a task as complete, simply click on the empty checkbox next to it.
+To unmark a task, just click on the checkbox again.
-- edit your task
-- delete task
+- To edit a task, click on the pen icon and you'll be taken to a screen where you can edit the task details.
+- To delete a task, click on the trash bin icon.
-- restore deleted task by clicking "Go back" on the bottom snackbar, after deleting the task
+- If you accidentally delete a task, don't worry!
+You can easily restore it by clicking the "Go back" button that appears at the bottom of the screen after deleting a task.